ParadigmMC/mc-modpack-kit/README.md

       - For permissions in your forked repository, go to "Settings" -> "Actions" -> "General" -> "Workflow permissions".
 Enable "Allow GitHub Actions to create and approve pull requests"
    2. You need to use [**Conventional Commit Messages**](https://www.conventionalcommits.org/en/v1.0.0/)
    3. You have older releases/tags on your GitHub repo, please remove them
-- The update workflow is not working?
-   1. If this is the case, it maybe that the actions can't push the changes to your repo, to troubleshoot this: try to remove all of the branch security rules is possible
-- If your mod has multiple loaders or game versions it might be a problem.

 **If you have any more issues, please post them to [Issues](https://github.com/jh-devv/mc-modpack-kit/issues) or contact me via the detais in my GitHub profile!**